zyedidia/knit/docs/knit.md

 ## Built-in Lua syntax

 * `$ ...`: creates a rule.
 The rule is formatted using string interpolation.
+  The rule continues until indentation returns to the level of the `$`.

 * `x := ...`: creates a string without quotes.
 The string value continues until the end of the line, and is automatically formatted using string interpolation.

+Both of these expressions are implicitly terminated with a `;`, allowing them to be used in tables.

 ## Built-in Lua functions